mectwork/ACF-for-WooCommerce-Product/readme.txt

 After installation, you will be  “Custom Fields” of ACF on single product page.

 == Frequently Asked Questions ==
-Q. Is this theme comapatible to Woocommerce Theme?
+Q. Is this theme compatible to Woocommerce Theme?
 Yes.

 Q. Is this compatible with woocommerce?